-Planning a trip to visit the Bruce Peninsula National Park needs some pre-planning so your trip goes smoothly.
+Planning a visit to the Bruce Peninsula National Park needs some prior arrangements so your trip goes smoothly.
 It’s not an easy day trip from Toronto so staying in Tobermory for the weekend is helpful.
-I’m going to share with you all the information you’ll need to plan your trip to the Bruce Peninsula National Park so you can visit the Grotto, many trails and the charming town of Tobermory.
+I’m going to share with you everything you need to know about visiting the Bruce Peninsula National Park so you can visit the Grotto, many hiking trails and the charming town of Tobermory.

 How to get there from Toronto: